0x3333/light_timeout/README.md

 - Cancels the timer if the light is manually turned off
 - Renews the timer if the light’s state is modified while on
 - Supports multiple lights simultaneously, each with its own timeout
+- **Condition via Template**: define any Jinja2 template that must evaluate to `true` to enable/disable the timeout

 ![Configuration](.github/screenshot-configuration.png)